RekuNote/sudomemoDNS-MITM/README.md

 ## Getting Help

 If you encounter any issues with sudomemoDNS-MITM, please open an issue in this repository.
-Do not open issues in the original sudomemoDNS repository if your issue is related to sudomemoDNS-MITM.
+> **Note:** Do not open issues in the original sudomemoDNS repository if your issue is related to sudomemoDNS-MITM.